ali774743/AI-Projects/NLP-Agentic-AI/README.md

 The dataset is used for:

 - Sentiment Classification
-- Text Summarization
+- Review Summarization
 - Agent Evaluation

 ---

-## 📊 Evaluation
+## 📊 Model Evaluation

-The sentiment analysis component is evaluated using:
+The sentiment analysis model is evaluated using:

 ### Accuracy